PascalLG/nubo-hs/README.md

 Basically nubo runs as any other file sharing solution.
 You drop files into a special folder and they auto-magically appear on all other computers of the same cloud.
 There are some significant differences though.
 (Actually I would not have written nubo if existing solutions exactly suited my needs!)

 * Synchronisation between your local computer and the cloud is triggered by launching a command line application.
 Having an "on demand" instead of a continuous synchronisation avoids unnecessary network activity when you create or save files very often.
 (Think of working on and compiling a software project directly from your nubo drive, for example.)
-It also allows scripting, be it with cron, bash, Python, AppleScript or any other tool.
+It also allows scripting, for example with cron, bash, Python, AppleScript or any other tool.

 * Symlinks are fully resolved.
 To synchronise a file or a folder, no need to copy it on the nubo drive: just create an alias or a symbolic link to it.
 Note that this is a hazardous feature though: you can easily have nubo deleting content directly in your personal folder via a symlink, or entering an infinite loop if symlink resolution leads to a cycle.